-1. INTRODUCTION TO THE COURSE
+2. INTRODUCTION TO THE COURSE

-The M.Arch Sustainable Architecture (M.Arch) programme responds to the increasing need to consider sustainable development within the context of the architectural profession, the building industry and society.
+Welcome to the M.Arch Sustainable Architecture (M.Arch) programme.
+You have joined a course that has been developed to respond to the pressing need to consider sustainability and sustainable development within the broad contexts of the architectural profession, the built environment industry, human societies and our relationship with the planet.

-The programme draws from the expertise in environmental and climate responsive practice that exists at CAT and provides students with an intense, immersive experience of sustainable, low-energy and low-carbon developments and lifestyles.
-The programme's ethos ascribes architects a responsibility towards society and the environment as well as their clients and the profession; and advocates for architects to work towards an architecture that is ambitious in terms of its contribution to the society, the climate emergency, and the cultural context of sustainability.
-To achieve this aim, the programme encourages students to think beyond current modes of practice and disciplinary boundaries, question market-driven practice, and understand the constantly changing professional landscape.
-This programme prepares students for a more questioning approach to architecture; underpinning our creative and innovative design activities with rigorous research and a solid understanding of sustainability, combined with hands-on design and building activities.
+The programme draws from the expertise in environmental and climate responsive practice that exists at CAT and has been designed to provide you with an intense, immersive experience of sustainable, low-energy and low-carbon developments and lifestyles.
+The programme's ethos ascribes architects a responsibility towards society and the environment as well as their clients and the profession; and advocates for architects to work towards an architecture that is ambitious in terms of its contribution to society, to the climate emergency, the cultural and environmental context of sustainability and professional ethics.
+To achieve this aim, the programme encourages you to think beyond current modes of practice and disciplinary boundaries, question market-driven practice, and understand the constantly changing professional landscape.
+This programme will encourage and expect a more questioning approach to architecture; underpinning our creative and innovative design activities with rigorous research and a solid understanding of sustainability, combined with hands-on design and building activities.